com2u/universityofai/data/academic.md

 Research assistants (student or professional)

-🔗 Visit our Careers Page for open positions or contact us at academic@university-of-ai.edu
+🔗 Visit our Careers Page for open positions or contact us at academic@university-of-ai.org

 At the University of AI, science is not static – it evolves with every experiment, every agent, and every student.
 Let’s shape the intelligent future together.